Data Protection

 What is a DDoS Attack?

-distributed denial of service (DDoS) attack operates like its name implies; it’s a form of cyber attack that disrupts connectivity or network services to deny service for users.
+A distributed denial of service (DDoS) attack operates like its name implies; it’s a form of cyber attack that disrupts connectivity or network services to deny service to users.
 Attacks generally feature tools, such as a bot, that overwhelm the network with repeated signals until it can no longer process genuine requests from users.

-Hackers frequently target critical services such as web services and platforms that are often used by large businesses, banks, governments, and educational institutions.
-There are multiple forms of DDoS attacks, including volumetric attacks, amplification-layer attacks, and protocol attacks.
 While they differ in how they inflict damage, all three approaches can attack a victim on multiple fronts to completely overwhelm their infrastructure and applications.

 What Happens During a DDoS Attack?